Bryant, Seattle: Commercial Establishments

 There are commercial establishments along NE 55th Street between 25th and 35th Avenues NE.
-The west end is home to the original Kidd Valley burger restaurant.
+The west end was home to the original Kidd Valley burger restaurant, which closed in 2022.
 The Duchess Bar on 55th west of 30th Avenue NE is a popular place for patrons to watch University of Washington football games, which are played just south of the neighborhood at Husky Stadium.
-Across the street is Queen Mary's, an elegant English teahouse, and Pair, restaurant specializing in dishes that may be shared.
+Across the street is Queen Mary's, a teahouse, and Pair, restaurant specializing in dishes that may be shared.
 A coffee shop, Ventoux, a Spanish restaurant, Guadi, an Italian café, MioPosto, and several shops, top the hill.
 The neighborhood is also home to two grocery stores: Puget Consumer Co-op (PCC), a local cooperative chain, at 40th Avenue NE and NE 65th St, and Metropolitan Market, a former Albertsons, on 40th Avenue NE at NE 55th Street, at the southwest corner of the subneighborhood of Hawthorne Hills.